Get Involved → Foster Care

 - Adult dogs and cats with behavioral needs can make great strides in foster care.
 Many of our homeless pets come to our shelter sad and frightened.
 Most of them recuperate quickly in the shelter setting, but some need a quiet home environment to regain their confidence and learn how to be a loved pet again.
 Behavioral fosters can provide anything from a warm lap to rest in to top-level training.
 We will do our best to match your foster pet to your particular set of skills.

-How do I sign up to become a foster parent for Paws?
+How do I sign up to become a foster parent for Paws Humane?

 Interested parties must first fill out our online foster application here:

 After your application is approved, you will be contacted by a member of our Foster Inspections Team to schedule your home inspection, mandated by the GA Department of Agriculture.
 Once your home inspection is passed, you will be ready to foster a shelter pet in need.
-You will then be contacted by our Foster Care Coordinator when we have a foster pet that is a good match for your home.
-For questions regarding our Foster Program, please contact our Foster Care Coordinator at email@example.com.
+You will then be contacted by our Director of Foster Relations when we have a foster pet that is a good match for your home.
+For questions regarding our Foster Program, please contact our Director of Foster Relations at firstname.lastname@example.org.